 Your Mickey’s Very Merry Christmas Party Map will keep you on track all night long, so you’ll want to pick one up on your way in!
 This year’s map features Mickey, Minnie, Donald, Goofy, and Clarabelle!

 Ho, ho, ho!
 Merry Christmas Party season, our Disney friends!
 Night one is done, but we will keep bringing you latest from Mickey’s Very Merry Christmas Party and all the holiday happenings at Walt Disney World!

 Learn more about the holiday season at Walt Disney World!

-- Things to Do Each Month of 2020 at Walt Disney World
+- The Ultimate Guide to the 2020 Holidays at Walt Disney World